-The best deal found on momondo in the last two weeks was a flight to Kaohsiung from Hualien City for $69.
-This is 87% cheaper than most flight deals to Kaohsiung.
+The best deal found on momondo in the last two weeks was a flight to Kaohsiung from Taichung for $51.
+This is 89% cheaper than most flight deals to Kaohsiung.
 To find the cheapest price to Kaohsiung from your area, use momondo’s Airport-to-Airport Pricing Tool.

 On average, the least expensive day to fly to Kaohsiung from United States is on a Tuesday. momondo users have found tickets for Tuesday departures for as low as $809.
 However, this price may fluctuate depending on the airline, the season, and holidays.
 Flights from United States to Kaohsiung on a Sunday will generally be more expensive and average around $1,176.
 Keep in mind that these prices on both days could fluctuate depending on the season and the demand.

 At noon is the cheapest time of day to fly from United States to Kaohsiung when you can find flight prices for as low as $792.
 Flying to Kaohsiung at noon is an ideal time because this is during off-peak travel hours.
 In contrast, the most expensive time of day to depart to Kaohsiung is in the evening when prices are around $841.

 Those flying to Kaohsiung could potentially find better pricing at Tainan Airport (24 mi from Kaohsiung city center), Taitung City Airport (51 mi from Kaohsiung city center), Ludao Green Island Airport (74 mi from Kaohsiung city center), Magong City Makung Airport (79 mi from Kaohsiung city center) or Lanyu Orchid Island Airport (88 mi from Kaohsiung city center) depending on the month and departure airport.

 You can find deals at Magong City Makung Airport for $195pp on average, but that price can change based on your departure airport.
 To save money, try momondo’s Airport-to-Airport Pricing Tool.